Vincent C. Schoemehl

-Vincent C. Schoemehl, Jr. (born October 30, 1946 in St. Louis) was the 42nd mayor of St. Louis, Missouri, serving three terms from 1981 to 1993.
+Vincent C. Schoemehl Jr. (born October 30, 1946, in St. Louis) was the 42nd mayor of St. Louis, Missouri, serving three terms from 1981 to 1993.
 At the time of his first election, he was one of the city's youngest mayors.
 In 1992, Schoemehl was defeated in the Democratic primary by lieutenant governor Mel Carnahan in a bid to become Governor of Missouri.
-He is best known as being primarily responsible for the NFL St. Louis Cardinals relocating to Phoenix, Arizona.
+He is best known as being primarily responsible for the NFL St. Louis Cardinals relocating to Phoenix, Arizona, and the expansion of Lambert Airport and the start of the eminent domain destruction of the Carrolton neighborhood in the name of noise abatement.

 Personal life

 Born in St. Louis in 1946, Schoemehl received a degree in history from the University of Missouri-St. Louis in 1972.
 He and his wife, Lois, have two sons.
 Their son Tim Schoemehl made a run for Missouri State Representative District 64 in 2004.

 Political career

 Schoemehl was elected to the City of St. Louis board of aldermen as a representative from the 28th ward for six years before being elected mayor in 1981.
 Schoemehl returned to public office in 2003, winning election as a member of the St. Louis School Board.
 He resigned from that position in November 2005.
 He recently retired from his post as president and CEO of Grand Center, Inc.